Extensive Range

 Keemun Tea

-Creating a tea that reveals delicate fruity aromas and a subtly floral fragrance, Keemun is best served without milk or sugar, allowing the winey and fruity flavours to be truly experienced.
+Keemun Tea creates a drink that reveals delicate fruity aromas and a subtly floral fragrance.
+It is best served without milk or sugar, allowing the winey and fruity flavours to be fully appreciated.

 Orchid Tea

-The rolled leaves of this quality Keemun loose leaf tea produce a full-bodied aroma that is redolent of wild orchids, while sweet flavours of honey, plum, pine and sesame, and a beautiful dark amber colour, make it a real treat for tea lovers.
+The rolled leaves of this quality Keemun loose leaf tea produce a full-bodied aroma reminiscent of wild orchids, while sweet flavours of honey, plum, pine and sesame, together with a beautiful dark amber colour, make it a real treat for tea lovers.

 Russian Caravan Tea

-Russian Caravan is a pure China Black tea, made from a wonderful blend of oolong, keemun and lapsang souchong.
-Offering bold flavours, with a hint of Assam, Russian Caravan produces excellent strong, rich teas.
+Russian Caravan is a pure China black tea, made from a blend of oolong, Keemun and Lapsang Souchong.
+Offering bold flavours with a hint of Assam, Russian Caravan produces excellent strong, rich teas.

 Reviews of Keemun Tea

-Below is a selection of comments from customers who have enjoyed our top-class Keemun tea:
+Below is a selection of comments from customers who have enjoyed Keemun tea.

 “I bought this for my wife, who wanted to upgrade from using tea bags at home.
 She loves the fragrance and flavour of this tea.”

-“This was my first purchase and wondered what the quality would be like but very happy.
-Also it was the first time I had drunk Keemun for a few years and forgotten how much I enjoy it”
+“This was my first purchase and I wondered what the quality would be like, but very happy.
+Also it was the first time I had drunk Keemun for a few years and I had forgotten how much I enjoy it.”

 FAQs